ky295/adv-steer/README.md

 ##  Activations

 Now that we have `dataset/cautious.csv` and `dataset/non_cautious.csv`, we can now run `probing/activations.py` in order to cache activations for a sweep of layers.
 This script takes the first 150 tokens (staying within the CoT) in the prompt-response example, computes activations at each token position, and then takes the average.
 This is repeated for each row in the dataset, for a sweep of layers.
+For the flag `--type`, select `cot` for 150 CoT tokens, or `baseline` for 3 tokens at the end of prompt or `prompt` for the whole prompt.

 ```
-uv run python -m probing.activations --layers 15,19,23,27,31 --dataset_path dataset/cautious.csv --output_dir activations/
+uv run  python -m probing.activations --layers 1,3,5,7,9,11,13,15,17,19,21,23,25,27,29,31 --dataset_path dataset/non_cautious.csv --output_dir activations/cot150/ --type cot
 ```

 <div align="center">